Table of Contents

 Chapter 14 – How to talk about common phenomena and occurrences

-As Robert Louis Stevenson once said, the world is full of many things, and it’s wonderful to be able to name at least some of them.
-This chapter introduces the terms ‘ephemerality’ and ‘cacophony,’ as well as ‘parsimonious’ and ‘opulent.’
+As Robert Louis Stevenson once said, the world is a whole of many things, and it’s wonderful to be able to name at least some of them.
+This chapter introduces the terms ‘ephemerality’ and ‘cacophony,’ ‘parsimonious,’ and ‘opulent.’

 Chapter 15 – How to talk about what goes on.

-When you’re not only completely exhausted but also frustrated, you’re said to be ‘enervated.’
-Other times, when you can’t make up your mind and keep changing your mind, you’re probably ‘vacillating.’
+When you’re completely exhausted and frustrated, you’re said to be ‘enervated.’
+Other times, when you can’t decide and keep changing your mind, you’re probably ‘vacillating.’
 Learn more about the resemblance here.

 This chapter will teach you some “adjectives that describe genuine humility, dissatisfaction, snobbery, female courtesy, financial embarrassment, sadness, and so on.”
-So look here if you want to learn the definitions of words like ‘impecunious,’ ‘obstreperous,’ and ‘innocuous.’
+So look here to learn the definitions of words like ‘impecunious,’ ‘obstreperous,’ and ‘innocuous.’

 Chapter 18 – How to check your standing as an amateur etymologist

-- Words are the instruments employing which men and women grasp the thoughts of others and with which they do much of their thinking.
+- Words are the instruments that men and women employ to grasp the thoughts of others and with which they do much of their thinking.
 They are the tools of thought.

-- No matter what your age, you can go on learning efficiently, or start learning once again if perhaps you have stopped.
+- No matter your age, you can learn efficiently or start learning once again if you have stopped.

 - Successful people have superior vocabularies.